Gravel bikes are the trendiest niche in the bike world right now. And for good reason! They let you go just about anywhere and do just about anything.

 Liv is leading the charge where it comes to women’s-specific bikes.
-Like all their offerings, the Liv Brava SLR has been optimized for lady riders.
+Like all their offerings, the Liv Devote has been optimized for lady riders.
 This includes a Liv Contact saddle and narrower width handlebars.

 The frame is aluminum which means it has a little bit more chatter than a carbon frame, but some riders prefer aluminum anyway.
-It’s built up with the SRAM Apex drivetrain and an in-house Giant wheelset.
+It’s built up with a tubeless ready in-house Giant wheelset.

 The Salsa Cutthroat is a little bit burlier than the other options on this list, which makes it ideal for folks who want to hit a little bit of trail in addition to gravel roads.

 Unlike most of the other bikes on this list, it’s also not a women’s-specific bike.
 It does, however, come in smaller frame sizes which makes it a choice for riders of all sizes.
 The XS fits women as petite as 5 feet.

 The Cutthroat is particularly well suited for bikepacking and touring thanks to space for 4 water bottle cages, plenty of bag and rack mounts, and internal routing for dynamo hub lighting systems.